-You will be asked to agree a time for a telephone interview which will give us a chance to find out more about you, and give you a chance to find out more about us!
-After a successful telephone interview you will be asked to complete an information assurance task online which relates to GDPR and you will then be invited to a 4 week induction which will allow us to work out what will be the best role for you.
+You will be invited for a telephone interview which will give us a chance to find out more about you, and give you a chance to find out more about us!
+If volunteering with Citizens Advice Wirral seems right for you, you will be asked to complete an information assurance task online which relates to GDPR.
+You will then be invited to an induction which will allow us to work out what will be the best role for you.

 Will I have an interview and then what happens?

 You will have a telephone interview which will enable us to find out more about you, to ensure that you are suitable for the role, and also for you to ensure that the volunteering opportunity meets your expectations and interests.
 We won’t seek to allocate a role after interview as you will have the chance to shadow different roles during your induction and this will then help you to decide where you would prefer to be placed.

 I’ve got specific skills and experience, can you use them?

 Whichever role you take on at Citizens Advice Wirral, you will receive full training and support.
 Some roles will require a basic level of IT and/or numeracy skills but we will work with you during the induction process to match you to the right role for you.One of the strengths of the Citizens Advice Wirral service is the diverse range of backgrounds, skills and experiences our volunteers bring to their roles.
 We are developing new types of volunteering aimed at using the breadth of experience our volunteers have.

 Are there certain skills I need to be a volunteer?

 Whichever role you take on at Citizens Advice Wirral, you will receive full training and support.
 Some roles will require a basic level of IT and/or numeracy skills but we will work with you during the induction process to match you to the right role for you.

 What will I get out of volunteering with Citizens Advice Wirral?